Tomlord1122/system-programming-practice/hw1/README.md

 ## Introduction

-This is a simple shell program for CSIE5374 homework.
-It supports basic command execution, piping, and built-in commands like cd, exit, and history.
+This simple shell program supports basic command execution, piping, and built-in commands like cd, exit, and history.

 ## Compilation